-Call the ESA helpline if you’re not sure whether you need to report a change.
+Call the Pension Credit helpline if you’re not sure if you need to report a change.

-You may be prosecuted or have to pay a £50 penalty if you give wrong or incomplete information, or do not report changes straight away.
+You could be taken to court or have to pay a penalty if you give wrong information or do not report a change in your circumstances.

 How to report